CdtQin/CVPR2022-AISafety-Helper/README.md

 model = Model().float()
 ```

+### Model Inference

-Besides, the input of your model is a tensor whose shape is Nx3x224x224.
+The input of your model is a tensor whose shape is Nx3x224x224.
 The range of the tensor is 0 to 1, and the channel order is BGR.
 If you prefer your own normalization hyper-parameter, you can conduct the conversion in your own model.
 For Track1, your output should be Nx100, while for Track2, the output should be Nx1.

+### Track2 Evaluation

+For track2, your model should predict a confidence score for each input image.
+We will first sort the scores of the whole dataset, and then find out the best threshold that yields the highest F1-Score.
+And this F1-Score will be your final score.

 ### Environment